FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 When a Router Server (RS) inserts its ASN into the AS_PATH attribute, it acts like a transitive AS.
 In this scenario, the RS should also insert its FC Segment into the FC path attribute if it supports the FC-BGP mechanism.
 This ensures that the security of the routing information is maintained as it traverses through the RS.
 However, if the RS does not support FC-BGP, it becomes a partial deployment case.
 In this situation, the security capability of the FC-BGP mechanism is reduced, similar to other partial deployment scenarios.

-When an RS chooses not to insert its ASN into the AS_PATH attribute, it also represents a partial deployment scenario.
-In this case, the RS's ASN is missed in the AS path but it may add one FC Segment in FCList.
-Though it still suffers from path attacks, it can be more secure than typically partial deployment scenarios if the implementations check the ASNs of two FCs as introduced in {{validation-steps}}.
+When an RS chooses not to insert its ASN into the AS_PATH attribute, the RS's ASN is missed in the AS path but it may add one FC Segment in FCList.
+The FCList is complete with coherent pathlet information if the RS populates its FC Segment, so it is secure.
+Otherwise, it is a partial deployment scenario and at the risk of path-tampering attacks.
+It can be more secure than typical partial deployment scenarios if the implementations check the ASNs of two FCs as introduced in {{validation-steps}}.
 This check is RECOMMENDED.

 ## Additional Security Considerations